nikolai-imversed/DiscordEmojiParty/README.md

-THIS IS A FORK of Original repository that was abbandoned.
+THIS IS A FORK of Original repository that was abandoned.
 It is fixed and emoji collage can now be sent as an attachment.
 I might look into code again and do proper autosend sometime soon.

 <h1 align="center">EmojiParty</h1>